The complete tool

 While I could have made this with many do-overs

-and a tetris of separate pieces, mostly the pros flexed their muscles.
+and a tetris of separate pieces, the pro machinists flexed their muscles.

 It was slowly transformed traveling to and from the machine shops: